By KBB.com Editors

 The TDI Powertrain

-It's clean, green and quick.
-If you can afford it, the turbocharged direct injection (TDI) diesel is the way to go.
-Expect to be happy at the pumps, thanks to its 40-plus miles-per-gallon efficiency, and expect to be happy on the roads with its 236 pound-feet of torque.
+It's cleaner, greener, and meaner all the way around.
+If you can afford it, the TDI is the way to go.
+Expect to be happy at the pumps thanks to its 40-plus miles per gallon efficiency.
+Expect to be happy on the roads with its 236 pound-feet of torque.

 Cold Weather Package

 This package includes heated seats and heated windshield-washer nozzles.
 Both features make enduring cold climates a little easier.
 It's an excellent option for those who live in places where winters can be harsh.